GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/08-optimizations.md

 Call<T>.forceNewRequest(): Call<T>
 ```

-The returned call will be forced to make a new request to API.
+The returned `Call` will be forced to make a new request to API.